 STSIG New Enrollee Contribution:

-New HDHP enrollees on or after August 1, 2016 will be eligible for $500/$1000 for 2016-17 STSIG HSA contribution with a 100% payment at the end of November.
+New HDHP enrollees on or after August 1, 2017 will be eligible for an STSIG HSA contribution of $500/$1000 for 2017-18 with a 100% payment at the end of November.
 We will give you money to save money.

 Another special note: Non-qualified withdrawals are subject to income tax and a 20% penalty.

 Qualifying for an HSA